 Selling for around $20 on Amazon, the description says that the Pixie Cup is made from 100% FDA approved medical-grade silicone.
-However, the company doesn’t appear to have a website and there isn’t much information about it on the Internet yet.
+However, the company website has very little actual information on it, and there isn’t much information about it on the Internet yet.

-Review: Over the Top and Fake?
+Reviews: Over the Top and Fake?

 Two Sizes of Pixie Menstrual Cups:

 The Pixie Menstrual Cup comes in two sizes: Small (15 ml capacity) and Large (20 ml) capacity.
 This is less than most of the leading menstrual cup brands such as the Diva Cup, Moon Cup or Lunette Cup which have capacities of around 30 ml.

-Unusually, instead of recommending the small or large cup based on whether or not a woman has given birth vaginally, they instead use “light to normal flow” and “normal to heavy flow.”
+Unusually, instead of recommending the small or large cup based on whether or not a person has given birth vaginally, they instead use “light to normal flow” and “normal to heavy flow.”
 It’s quite odd, considering all other cups recommend sizing based on vaginal canal size, or a high/low cervix.
 This doesn’t seem like a company that really knows about women’s health!

 The Takeaway on the Pixie Menstrual Cup:

-The Pixie Menstrual Cup is too new to the scene to recommend it one way or the other.
-It does however seem to be very, very similar to the other cheap menstrual cups that are manufactured out of “100% FDA-approved medical-grade silicone” in China.
+We do not recommend the Pixie Cup.
+It’s too similar to the other cheap menstrual cups that are manufactured out of “100% FDA-approved medical-grade silicone” in China.
 These cups range in price from about $5 on the low end to $20 on the high end.
 So at $20, the Pixie Cup could be considered very expensive for a cup that really has very little information about it.

 Pixie Cup: Not a Win.
 Consider Other Menstrual Cups

 If you’re looking to get your first menstrual cup, you’d do well to consider some of the other options from more reputable companies.
 They have websites, real reviews up on Amazon and also real information about their products.